 Bern from above

-The local mountain and panoramic viewpoint of Bern, the Gurten, rises to an altitude of 840 metres and is easily accessible by the Gurtenbahn funicular railway (relaxed) or on foot (sporting).
+The local mountain and panoramic viewpoint of Bern, the Gurten, rises to an altitude of 840 metres and is easily accessible via the Gurtenbahn funicular railway (relaxed) or on foot (sporty).
+Up here you will certainly find a cosy picnic spot with plenty of distance between the other visitors from Bern.

 Riding the Mattelift